Police Search For Escaped Drug Kingpin, U.S. Officials Angry

 Colombia, source of most of the world's cocaine, could lose U.S. aid if it fails to keep its anti-drug certification.

 Santacruz, the No. 3 man in the powerful Cali cartel, has been linked to drug trafficking since the 1970s and has been indicted in several U.S. cities.

 He is believed responsible for the 1992 killing of journalist Manuel de Dios Unanue, who was investigating cartel operations in New York, as well as the 1989 car-bomb murder of a Colombian state governor.

 The national prison director, Norberto Pelaez, resigned in the wake of the escape.
 Police set up roadblocks, searched airports and bus terminals, and wardens stepped up security at prisons around Colombia.

 An elite police unit planned to focus operations in and around the southwestern city of Cali, the cartel's base where Santacruz owns hundreds of buildings and rural properties.
 The government has offered a $2 million reward for his recapture.

-The escape of Santacruz, who drove out the main gate of a Bogota prison in a car that resembled one driven by prosecutors, raised questions about the ability of the Colombian justice system to deal with wealthy drug traffickers.
+The escape of Santacruz, who drove out the main gate of a Bogota prison in a car that guards thought belonged to prosecutors, raised questions about the ability of the Colombian justice system to deal with wealthy drug traffickers.